WheyGood/espn-ff-league-history-app/README.md

-# ESPN Fantasy Football League History App
+# ESPN Fantasy Football League History Database App

-Facilitate the download of ESPN fantasy football league history data via web scraping in order visualize various stats of league members as a whole and individually.
-Streamlit powers the dashboard which allows for customizable charts based on season and league members that are selected.
+Create a dynamic Streamlit dashboard to view the fantasy football stats accumulated over multiple seasons of your personal league with this app.
+Selenium and Beautiful Soup will
+facilitate the web scarping and download of the seasonal stats into CSV form.
+Finally, Plotly provides customizable charts for player perfromance comparisons.